 I also understand the reluctance many people feel when approaching therapy for the first time.
 It’s easy to see it as a weakness, but in reality it takes considerable strength to challenge stigma, take a risk on someone else, and begin the work.
 I meet that effort with respect, and the knowledge and ability to help you reach your goals.

 I coined the term 'Gender-Split Social Defences' (copyright © 2025) to refer to how men and women can be made to feel unwelcome in spaces where the other gender makes up the majority.
 This led to my work on masculinity and gender in therapy, which has been published in the Journal of Psychodynamic Practice and taught as a core text on the University of London's MSc in Psychodynamic Counselling and Psychotherapy courses for trainee therapists.
-I has been described by international psychoanalytic reviewers as:
+It has been described by international psychoanalytic reviewers as:

 “Powerful and thought-provoking.”